sumitt10/Automation-training/README.md

 ### OrangeHRMTest Automation
 - Scripts to automate the OrangeHRM Demo site.

+### CrossBrowser Testing Framework
+- Cross Browser Test : Login Test on chrome and edge browser using testng

+### FNPCakesAutomationSuite
+- fnp cakes : automation suite for adding cake to cart on fnp site | fetching data from excel like delivery location, date etc.

 ### Elemental Control Suite

 - Suite of utility methods for performing actions on web elements.